kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-01-expose-and-secure-workload-oauth2.md

     </details>
   </div>

-* Create an application using an OAuth2-compliant provider of your choice, and export the following values as environmental variables:
+* Configure your client ID and client secret using an OAuth2-compliant provider.
+Then, export the following values as environmental variables:
   ```shell
     export CLIENT_ID={CLIENT_ID}
     export CLIENT_SECRET={CLIENT_SECRET}